DPIIT seeks views of different ministries on draft national retail trade policy | Science-Environment

 - India

-After getting comments of all the departments and ministries, DPIIT would seek approval of the Union Cabinet on the policy, the official added.
+After getting comments from all the departments and ministries, DPIIT would seek approval of the Union Cabinet on the policy, the official added.

 India is the world's fifth-largest global destination in the retail space.